HeardLibrary/digital-scholarship/script/python/authenticate.md

 **Notes:**
 - The access token needs to be inserted in the third line, either by direct hard-coding, or be reading it from a file.
 - The Twitter handle (i.e. "screen name") needs to be inserted in the appropriate spot of the parameters dictionary.
 The example shows it being hard-coded, but it would be better to insert it as a variable so that you can ask the user for it.
-_ There are several other parameters in the dictionary.
+- There are several other parameters in the dictionary.
 You can read about them on the [API reference page](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html).
-The number of tweets to be retrieved in the example is 3.
+In the example, the number of tweets to be retrieved is set at 3.

 ## Response JSON

 The script example above only makes use of a small amount of the data that is sent back from the API.
 You can see the full JSON by replacing the for loop in the example with `print(data)`, although it's a bit hard to look at.
 It's easier to look at the example JSON at the bottom of the [reference page](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html), although it's so long and complicated that it is difficult to parse out.
-Here's a snippet that leaves a lot out:
+Here's a snippet that leaves a lot out so that you can see the overall structure:

 ```json
 [